Spring Turkey Hunting Guide

 Hunter Education Requirement – Persons born after December 31, 1961 must complete a certified state or provincial hunter education course and provide a hunter education number to the license vendor to purchase a North Dakota hunting license.
 Exceptions: Persons who hunt only on land they own or operate, and persons under age 12 (those under age 12 may hunt if they have appropriate license and are under direct supervision of parent or guardian).
 In addition, individuals who are 12 years of age and older who have not taken the hunter education course may be issued an apprentice hunter validation that enables them to hunt small game for one license year.
 Contact the Game and Fish Department for details.

 Minimum Age – There is no minimum age requirement for spring turkey hunters.
 However, hunters under age 15 afield with firearms must be under direct supervision of parent, guardian or adult authorized by their parent or guardian.

-Youth – First-time spring turkey hunters ages 15 or younger receive one spring license valid for the regular hunting season in a specific unit.
-The deadline for submitting applications was February 8, 2017.
+Youth – First-time spring turkey hunters ages 15 or younger may receive one spring license valid for the regular hunting season in a specific unit.
+The deadline for submitting applications is February 14, 2018.

 Regular – Regular licenses are issued by weighted lottery after the number of gratis licenses to be issued is deducted from the total available.
-The deadline for submitting lottery applications was February 8, 2017.
+The deadline for submitting lottery applications is February 14, 2018.

 Gratis – Gratis licenses are available to North Dakota residents who own, or lease for agricultural purposes and actively farm or ranch, at least 150 acres of land located in an open hunting unit.
 Gratis licenses are valid only upon land described on the application.